Apple Snickerdoodle Layer Cake

 I rate my recipe cleanups on a scale of 1 to 5.
 1 is only a handful of dishes, and 5 is everything including the kitchen sink.

 To cut down on the dishes you have to do at once, make the cakes and the spiced apple filling the day before you plan to assemble.
-Then make the buttercream on assembly day, and you’ll only have half the dishes to do each day.
+Then, on assembly day, make the cinnamon buttercream.
+You’ll only have half the dishes to do each day that way!

 Yield: 18 slices